• Home

 Licenses

-Devices
+Supported Devices

 • iOS 17 or later

-with the latest version of Microsoft Authenticator
+with the latest version of the Microsoft Authenticator app

-• Androis 14 or later
+• Android 14 or later

-with the latest version of Microsoft Authenticator
+with the latest version of the Microsoft Authenticator app

-Allow self-service set up
+Allow self-service setup

 Enforce attestation

-Enforce key restriction
+Enforce key restrictions

 Restrict specific keys